American Bottom: Indigenous people

 Before European settlement, the area was home to indigenous peoples for many centuries.
 The peak civilization was created by peoples of the Mississippian culture, known as the Mound Builders.
 With the cultivation of maize, they were able to create food surpluses and build concentrated settlements in the centuries after 600 CE.
 The Cahokia Mounds Site, which was built as the center attracted a rapid increase in population after 1000 CE, is a six-square mile complex of large, man-made, earthen mounds rising from the flood plain.
 In 1982, it was designated by UNESCO as one of only eight World Heritage Sites in the United States.

 The most prominent structure is Monks Mound, rising ten stories high at the center of the complex and fronting on a 40 acre Grand Plaza.
 Monks Mound is the largest Pre-Columbian earthwork in the Americas, and the complex is the largest earthwork north of Mexico.
 The engineering of the mounds showed that their builders had an expert knowledge of the varying soils and their capacities.
 Cahokia was a complex, planned, and designed urban center with a residential population, farming, and artisan production of refined crafts and goods.
 With its location at the confluence of three major rivers, it was the center of a regional trading network reaching to the Great Lakes and the Gulf Coast.
 With a population estimated at 30,000 at its peak, Cahokia was the largest city north of modern-day Mexico.
 Perhaps for ecological reasons—deforestation and overhunting—the city went into decline after 1300 and was abandoned before 1400.
-No city in the territorial United States surpassed this population until after 1800, when Philadelphia exceeded it.
+No city in the territorial United States surpassed this population until 1790, when New York City exceeded it.

 Archaeological investigation has determined that the various types of mounds were arranged in a planned construction that reflected the cosmology of the Mississippians.
 The smaller ridge-top and conical mounds were used for ritual burials, some for elites and some for apparent sacrifices.
 The larger platform mounds were used for temples and homes of the elite.
 Archaeologists have found remains of a 2 mi long, defensive wooden stockade that enclosed the central precinct and was rebuilt several times.
 They also discovered two major solar calendars, now known as Woodhenge, as the works were constructed of cedar, which was considered a sacred wood.
 The area surrounding the mounds had numerous borrow pits from which soil was taken to build the mounds and to fill and level the Grand Plaza and other plazas.